edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/tutorials.rst

     .. image:: images/tutorials/myyolodetector_ls.png
        :align: center

-Close if you still open the SDK, then open to load the new application.
+Close if you still open the Toolkit, then open to load the new application.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Change property configurations